andreduvoisin/SimCity201/README.md

 ###Run System Run
 Various scenarios can be run via the configuration panel.
+In v1, to run scenarios successively, the program must be restarted.
 * Restaurant 0	- Andre Duvoisin
 * Restaurant 1	- Chase Wagoner
 * Restaurant 2 	- Jerry Webb